demisto/content-docs/docs/integrations/code-conventions.md

 * The `ReadableContentsFormat` dictates how to format the value passed to the `HumanReadable` field.
 * The `EntryContext` is the dictionary of context outputs for a given command.
 For more information see [Outputs](#outputs).
 * The `IndicatorTimeline` is an optional field (available from Server version 5.5.0 and up) .
 It is only applicable for commands that operate on indicators.
 It is a dictionary (or list of dictionaries) of the following format:
+* The `PollingCommand` is a command that'll run after `NextRun` seconds pass.
+* The `NextRun` is the next run time in seconds for the `PollingCommand`.
+The `PollingCommand` will be executed after this time has passed.
+* The `Timeout` is the timeout in seconds for a polling sequence.
+The polling sequence will reach a timeout when this time has passed.
+However, if a user provided an `execution-timeout`, it'll override the timeout specified by this field.
+* The `PollingArgs` are the arguments that will be used when running the `PollingCommand`.

     ```python
     {
         'Value': indicator_value,  # for example, an IP address like '8.8.8.8'